CameronBeebe/scipfs/README.md

 # Successfully created library 'my-shared-docs'.
 # IPNS Name (share this with others): /ipns/k51qkz0x...
 # Initial Manifest CID: QmYp...
+# Your local IPFS node is now publishing this library at the IPNS name.
+# Note: IPNS propagation can take some time.
 ```

 ### Adding Files to a Library